L3p1989/Shape-Up-or-Shape-Out-Refresh/README.md

   - Rectangle: Inputs for width and height, and an insert button
   - Square: Input for side length and an insert button
   - Circle: Input for radius and an insert button
-  - Isoceles Right Triangle: Input for height and an insert button
+  - Isosceles Right Triangle: Input for height and an insert button
 - Each of the insert buttons above should create a new instance of that particular shape, which should draw itself on the screen with the specified size and placed in a random location (object details are below)
 - Create a 600px by 600px div with the background color of your choosing.
 All the shapes you insert will be drawn within this div
 - Show a sidepanel beside this shape canvas.
 It should display the following information for a clicked shape: